Shingai Shoniwa of Noisettes.

-The two biggest liars of all time: the internet and the devil.
+Two biggest liars of all time: the Internet and the devil.

 For the record, I am insanely proud of and happy for Matthew McConaughey!
 His speech at the 2014 Oscars was incredibly moving and simply put: awesome.
 I absolutely love his eloquence, passion, laid-back nature, and his boldness to thank God above all!
 Beyond that, even more than just his drastic and ultimately unhealthy weight loss for Dallas Buyers Club, he is a man deserving of the Academy Award for Best Actor on his talent alone.
 People often overlook the great work he’s done over the years as if he’s only ever made mostly mediocre Rom-Coms.
 While he may be better known for the latter genre his best and most interesting work has always been the drama.
 I have always preferred him there, even as a child.